balasaravanank/Elgammal-Cryptosystem/README.md

-# EX: Implementation of ElGamal Encryption Algorithm
+# Implementation of ElGamal Encryption Algorithm

 ## AIM
 To implement message encryption and decryption using the ElGamal cryptosystem.